palantir/atlasdb/html/_sources/transactions/transaction_protocol.txt

 1. Read from the KV store and get the most recent data with TS < startTs.
-2. Get a read lock on the transaction row for c.startTs (not needed if c.startTs is less than immutatableTs) This is to wait to make sure the transaction that wrote it is done.
+2. Get a read lock on the transaction row for c.startTs (not needed if c.startTs is less than immutableTs).
+This is to wait to make sure the transaction that wrote it is done.
 3. Read the transaction table for the commitTs.
 4. One of two actions:

    a.
-If commitTs doesn't exists try to roll back this transaction and start over.
-If it is -1 (been rolled back) delete the associated data and start over.
+If commitTs doesn't exist, try to roll back this transaction and start over.
+If it is -1 (been rolled back), delete the associated data and start over.

    b.
-If c.commitTs greater than your startTs skip it and move on to the next highest TS for the cell.
+If c.commitTs greater than your startTs, skip it and move on to the next highest TS for the cell.

 Immutable Timestamp